AUDITION PROTOCOL

 Sincerely,

-bStuW and Gronk
+bStuW & Gronk

 Audition